 All year long, Clark.com’s Michael Timmermann is sharing quick and easy ways to save money as part of our Michael Saves series.
 Check in every Monday as he puts new and familiar savings strategies to the test.
 Sign up for our newsletter to have these stories delivered to your inbox!

 Why does it feel like 2017 is flying by?
-The other day I was having this discussion with a few friends when I realized that pretty soon we’ll be talking about Thanksgiving and Christmas!
+The other day I was having this discussion with a few friends when I realized that it’s already time to start planning for Thanksgiving and Christmas!

 Whether this year is going by fast or slow for you, Team Clark is here to help you reach your savings goals.